Cyr-Edwin/Docker/Docker/README.md

-## Lauch a container from a Prebuild Image
+## Launch a container from a Prebuild Image

 <h6> Commands </h6>